Mushroom-Daemon/doks/content/docs/3_psych_triggers/additional_triggers.md

 * Is there a story behind your discovery of this product?
 * What is the story of what you *do*?
 How did you get here?
 * Are there any stories about you or your customers that are of interest?
+* How did you *feel*?

+> Personally, I came to the training with no experience in community organizing or really in any sort of activism.
+I had been reading the news and feeling more and more sadness... and just felt stuck.
+I understood my faith calls me to action and to follow in the footsteps of Jesus, *but I felt lost on what that looks like effectively and practically.*

 And here's a wilcard.